Chic African Culture Africa Factbook

 2 cups cubed fresh cooking pumpkins

-2 large red tomato, diced
+2 large red tomatoes, diced

 4 cups fresh sliced okra